 As usual with Battletoads there is a variety of stage types.
 This includes standard action stages, vertical shaft stages, and vehicle stages.
 In action stages two buttons are used; an attack button and a jump button.
 Although there is only one attack button, the attack varies based on situation.
 Rope Repel stages have been altered so that the battletoads ride down a shaft on a floating platform instead.
 The vehicle levels are a bit easier than those in the original Battletoads.
 The first such level takes place on a chess board like level which the player rides on a checker piece.

-The game was originally planned for release in Europe but was canceled just before release.
+The game was originally planned for release in Europe in 1994 but was canceled just before release.
 It was so complete that the game was sent to some magazine reviewers for a review and one such review was actually published.
 Tec Toy acquired the rights to publish this in Brazil some time later but the game was not quite complete.
-The game can be played from beginning to end but has minor problems such as graphical glitches, invisible objects in the turbo tunnel level, unfinished intro cutscene and briefing scenes, wrong music played on certain levels, and some levels lack music.

 Battlemaniacs on the Master System is an unfinished game, so a great deal is missing in comparison to the original SNES version.
 The introductory cutscene is thought to be incomplete, with the first two thirds being presented as just white text on a black background.
 The game also exibits graphical glitches, such as invisible objects in the turbo tunnel level.
 Many graphical effects are also non-existent, and the use of smaller sprites and simpler stages creates an aesthetic more in-line with the original Battletoads than its larger sequel.